cavo789/blog/blog/2023/12/01/docker-pascal/index.md

 end.
 ```

-As you know, Pascal is a compiled langage and should then be compiled into an `.exe`.
+As you know, Pascal is a compiled language and should then be compiled into an `.exe`.
 The command below will do this:

 ```bash
 ❯ docker run -it --rm -v %CD%:/app -w /app signumtemporis/fpc:cross.x86_64-win64.slim Hello.pas